How to Start a Balcony Vegetable Garden

 Nature has provided us with some fantastic, natural pest control options that are kind to your plants and the environment.

-Let's look at some general, natural pesticides that can help keep those pesky bugs at bay:
+Here are some general, natural pesticides that can help keep those pesky bugs at bay:

 • Neem Oil: Extracted from the seeds of the neem tree, this oil is a powerhouse against pests.
 It disrupts the life cycle of insects at all stages – eggs, larvae, and adults – making it a versatile option for gardeners.
+This has worked really well for my garden!

 • Diatomaceous Earth: Made from the fossilized remains of tiny, aquatic organisms called diatoms, this powder is a non-toxic pest control marvel.
 When pests come into contact with it, it dehydrates them, effectively keeping your garden pest-free.